mcservenka/mcservenka/README.md

-Servus, I’m @mcservenka 👋
+Hi, I’m @mcservenka 👋

-I’m interested in Data Science and Sports.
+I’m interested in Data Science and Sports, primarily football (the real football we play in Europe) and Basketball (the real Basketball they play in the US).

 <!---